 Microservices are a modern type of Service-Oriented Architecture (SOA).
 Instead of building singular self-sufficient applications, or monoliths, microservice developers break up the functionality into smaller components.
 You can structure applications into a collection of services that work together while maintaining their processes and lightweight mechanisms.
 One of the advantages of microservices is that different teams can fix or improve various parts without the risk of breaking the entire application.

-APIs can help microservices (or other systems, such as legacy systems) connect and co-exist.
+APIs are the interface we use to communicate with the microservice.
+In essence, the API is a service that sits in front of the microservice as a translation layer, to allow other systems to communicate using the same language.
 They can also help developers plug and unplug microservices, create them anew, and reuse existing ones.
 Microservices are built differently depending on their needs.
 They may be written in different programming languages and use various techniques for storing data.
 The point remains the same: each holds responsibility for its limited scope of functionality.

 When you divide applications into parts, those parts need to be able to communicate effectively.
 Many microservices use APIs to interact; however, the two are different things.
 Microservices are an architectural style - a popular way to divide functionality that makes it easier to build and work on individual parts.
 APIs are frameworks for interaction, often a medium that platforms leverage to communicate with each other.